mansim07/datamesh-templates/metadata-tagmanager/README.md

 1. Dataplex - Logically organize your data products into lakes, zones and assets
 2. DLP - Enable automatic DLP for BigQuery
 3. Create tag templates in Data Catalog
+4. Data Quality Results from CloudDQ engine

+Each templated will require a certain input for end-to-end automation.

 # Getting Started